 Geometry: See Below

-Forbidden just released the Dreadnought, the longer-travel stablemate to their 130mm-travel Druid.
-And while the Dreadnought, with 154 mm of rear-wheel travel, does get the longer / slacker treatment that you’d expect, there’s a lot more going on here than just another ~160mm-travel Enduro sled, in a market already full of variants on that theme.
-So what’s so special about the Dreadnought, and why are we so excited about it?
-Read on to find out.
+This February Forbidden released the Dreadnought, the longer-travel stablemate to their 130mm-travel Druid.
+The Dreadnought, with 154 mm of rear-wheel travel, does get the longer / slacker treatment that you’d expect, but there’s a lot more going on here than just another ~155mm-travel Enduro sled (in a market already full of variants on that theme).

 The Dreadnought frame bears a strong family resemblance to the Druid.
 Both are available in carbon fiber only, and share a nearly identical silhouette, the most obvious feature of which is a high-pivot suspension layout, with an idler pulley located above the crankset.